Rose Marie, actress and showbiz legend, dies at 94

 During a career that spanned nine decades, Rose Marie -- who went only by her first name professionally -- was also famous for appearing for years on the game show "The Hollywood Squares," which featured celebrities sitting in boxes on a life-size tic-tac-toe board.
 The website IMDb says she appeared in 629 of the show's episodes.

 Rose Marie rubbed shoulders with some of the most famous names in show business and beyond.
-She sang for Presidents Calvin Coolidge, Herbert Hoover, and Franklin D. Roosevelt and was hired by Benjamin "Bugsy" Siegal to perform in Las Vegas along with Jimmy Durante, her publicist said.
+She sang for Presidents Calvin Coolidge, Herbert Hoover, and Franklin D. Roosevelt and was hired by Benjamin "Bugsy" Siegel to perform in Las Vegas along with Jimmy Durante, her publicist said.
 She also toured the night club circuit with Rosemary Clooney.

 On "The Dick Van Dyke Show," Rose Marie acted with the TV show's eponymous star and Mary Tyler Moore.
 After five seasons, she moved on to "The Doris Day Show."